samulopez/foundryvtt-gmScreen/README.md

 ![GM Screen Cover Image](readme-img/cover-image.png)

-Creates a tabbed modular grid that GMs can populate with journal entries, rollable tables, actors, and items.
+Creates a tabbed modular grid that GMs can populate with journal entries, journal pages, rollable tables, actors, and items.
 Customize your "GM Screen" by dragging and dropping items into cells and have its information available at any time from a button on the bottom right of the UI, near the sidebar.
 Roll rollable tables, open linked entities, and even place actor sheets into these cells.
 Obviously the space constraints mean some sheets will work better than others.

 Additionally, any screen you create as GM can be set to be shared with players, so you can provide them with a cheat sheet that is always readily available to them.
 Be sure you set the permissions correctly on the entities themselves before trying to share them with players on a screen!